 Structuring your timetable

-Students at St Brendan’s not only study academic subjects, but are also able to attend Tutorial sessions, Academic Improvement Programmes and Religion, Philosophy & Ethics (RPE) classes, and can access a range of enrichment activities throughout the year.
+Students at St Brendan’s not only study academic subjects, but are also able to attend Tutorial sessions, Futures Programme and Religion, Philosophy & Ethics (RPE) classes, and can access a range of enrichment activities throughout the year.

 Starting College can be daunting for some, and exciting for others.
 Academic Mentors will be there to help you settle in and guide you towards achieving your personal best from your first day until the day you leave.
 They will be a central point of contact for you, and will also be keen to maintain close contact with home.
 The College encourages parents/carers to contact your Academic Mentor if they are concerned about any aspect of your progress or welfare.
 Their aim is to empower you to take responsibility for your own learning and they are an advocate between you, your subject teachers and home.
 They’re also available if you want to discuss any personal issues and to signpost you to other organisations that can help you.